Tax season is almost here.

 During my first year of college, I earned way less than this amount.
 I remember going in to see a tax preparer to file my taxes and being told I didn’t need to file.
 Even though I was a parent at the time, I didn’t earn enough money to say that I could support myself and my son solely off my income, so my mom was able to claim us for the year.

 You can refer to this chart below which was taken directly from the IRS Publication 501 for exemptions, standard deductions, and filing information for more details about whether you should file depending on your filing status.
+Don’t forget that you can convert this pdf to word in order to get the files.

 Be sure to check with your parents or a tax professional to determine whether you should file taxes this year.